inesmteixeira9/tennis-predictor/README.md

 ## Project Overview

 This project aims to provide betting recommendations for tennis matches based on historical match data.
-By analyzing various features such as player rankings, head-to-head records, surface type, and recent performance, the model predicts the outcome of tennis matches and suggests betting strategies to maximize profit.
+By analyzing various features such as player rankings, head-to-head records, surface type, and recent performance, the recommendation system returns the predicted outcome of a tennis match, the level of confidence of the prediction and a suggestion based on the odds.

-The proposed solution addresses a classification problem aimed at determining whether the player with the lowest odd is the winner in a tennis match.
+The proposed solution addresses a regression problem aimed at determining whether the player with the lowest odd is the winner in a tennis match.
 It involves building and transforming features from the dataset, selecting the most important features, applying a logistic regression model, optimizing hyperparameters through cross-validation by maximizing the betting profit.

 ## Table of Contents
 - [Project Overview](#project-overview)